maiziezhoulab/VolcanoSV/README.md

   --n_thread_align N_THREAD_ALIGN, -ta N_THREAD_ALIGN
   --mem_per_thread MEM_PER_THREAD, -mempt MEM_PER_THREAD
-                        Set maximum memory per thread for alignment; suffix K/M/G recognized; default = 768M
+                        Set maximum memory per thread for alignment; suffix K/M/G recognized; default = 768M --prefix PREFIX, -px PREFIX

 ```
 The input directory should be the output directory of VolcaoSV-asm.
 This code is compatible with either single chromosome mode or wgs mode: when the argument "chrnum" is provided, it will execute in single chromosome mode, otherwise it will assume the input_dir contains chr1-chr22 contigs and execute in wgs mode.
+Please note that, **prefix** should keep consistent with what is set in volcanosv-asm.
 After running the above code, you will have output VCF in `<ouput_folder>/volcanosv_large_indel.vcf`.

 For example, if you want to reproduce the large indel VCF file for Hifi_L2 data, you can use the following command: